-After completing university, my then-boyfriend-now-husband (Matthew) and I moved to Australia in 1982.
+I moved to Australia with my husband in 1982.
 We thought it would be for a year but three decades later we are still here – with three Australian daughters; Emily, Alicia and Lucy.
-We live in Perth, Western Australia.
+Matthew and I live in Perth, Western Australia.

-I am a full time artist who, in 1994, discovered coloured pencils.
+I am a full time artist who, in 1994, rediscovered coloured pencils.
 Before that time I painted in oils.
-What inspired me to take up pencils was the birth of daughter no. 3 (Lucy).
-I wanted to keep painting but it was impossible with a new baby as I was always being interrupted when I wanted to paint.
-I wondered – why not try coloured pencils?
-As pencils are a dry media, I could pick them up and put them down without negative consequences.
-No longer would I be annoyed by mixed oil colours on the palette drying out before I could even get around to painting with them.
+What inspired me to use pencils was the birth of daughter no. 3 (Lucy).
+I wanted to paint but was frustrated by the demands of motherhood.
+I wondered – why not use dry media?
+As pencils aren’t wet, they can be picked up and put down without negative consequences.
+No longer would I be annoyed by mixed oil paints on the palette drying out before I could even get around to applying them to canvas.

-I bought pencils and paper and never looked back.
-For some years I alternated oil painting with drawing but in the end I had to admit that I preferred working with pencils to paints.
+I bought pencils, paper and never looked back.
+For some years I alternated between painting and drawing but in the end I had to admit that I preferred working with dry media to wet.

 I started this blog in January 2013 with the aim of writing about coloured pencils but many months later I find that this is also a place to show photographs.
 I take so many photos!
 Before the blog I never had the chance to show them to anybody.
-I enjoy sharing photographs just as much as writing posts about coloured pencil drawings.
-Thank you for looking.
+I enjoy sharing photographs just as much as writing posts about drawings.

-I invite you to click on Contents of Posts Index to check out my posts on all things coloured pencils, photography and art.
+Click on Contents of Posts Index to check out my posts on drawing and photography.

 All my recent work is mixed media – coloured pencils and oil pastels.
 This new work has elements of abstraction and realism so I choose to call my style Abstract Realism.

 In 2017 and 2018 I am working on a drawing series for an upcoming exhibition Remember Paris to be exhibited in September 2018.

 Below is information about the 2018 exhibition on Paris…